dltxio/idem-old/README.md

 ## Creating a profile on your Idem app

 ### Step 1: New Idem registration

-User create a new local account on their mobile device using the Idem app, using their email address as a unique identifier.
+User creates a new local account on their mobile device using the Idem app, using their email address or phone number as a unique identifier.

 ### Step 2: New private key
 The app will automatically create a 256-bit private key on the device or allow users to import a mnemonic seed phrase based on the bitcoin BIP39 standard.
-This will be used to sign and verify requests using ESDCA to third parties.
+This will be used to sign and verify requests using ECDSA to third parties.

 ### Step 3: Upload data
 On the mobile app users can choose certain types of claims to verify such as 18+, Date of Birth or Address.
-User are required to substantiate any of those claims with supporting evidence such as a government issued document, utilities bill etc. The documents are cached in the local storage of the device along with a keccak 256 hash and signed by the ESDCA curve.
+User are required to substantiate any of those claims with supporting evidence such as a government issued document, utilities bill etc. The documents are cached in the local storage of the device along with a keccak 256 hash and signed by the ECDSA curve.

 Meta data is stored in a JSON object: